juergenfurrer/newt-typo3-ext/Documentation/KnownProblems/Index.rst

 Known Problems
 ==============

-- Only create is implemented so far
-- Not a lot of endpoints available (until now, its an early alpha)
+- Not a lot of endpoints available
-- Documentation is quick and dirty, if you have any questions, please contact me (info@infonique.ch)
+- If you have any questions, please contact us (info@infonique.ch)